mrunalpatil1198/BankDataClassification/README.md

 # Bank Data Classification

-Bank Data Classification is a machine learning project that focuses on classifying bank data into three main categories: customer acquisition, customer retention, and loan prediction.
-The goal is to develop models that can accurately classify new bank data based on these three categories.
+Bank Data Classification is a machine learning project that focuses on classifies bank data for three features: customer acquisition, customer retention, and loan prediction.
+The goal is to develop models that can accurately classify new bank data.

 ## Features